jobjo/popper/README.md

 High-level features of Popper include:

 - A uniform API for defining unit and property-based tests.
+- Embedded shrinking — invariants that were used when constructing samples for property-based tests are always respected.
-- Compositional design — tests and test suites can be nested arbitrarily.
+- Compositional design — tests may be bundled and nested arbitrarily.
-- Ships with a `ppx` for automatically deriving *comparator* and *sample* functions for custom data types.
+- Ships with a `ppx` for automatically deriving *comparator* and *sample* functions for custom data types.  - Colorful output (cred goes to [Alcotest](https://github.com/mirage/alcotest), couldn't resist getting inspiration).
-- Embedded shrinking — invariants that were used when constructing test data for property-based tests are always respected.
-- Colorful output (sorry [Alcotest](https://github.com/mirage/alcotest), but couldn't resist the inspiration).
-- Support for line-number reporting, timing information and debugging.
+- Supports line-number reporting, timing information and logging.

 ## Getting started

-- Check out [this tutorial](docs/tutorial.md) for a step by step introduction of the various features and the API.
+- See [this tutorial](docs/tutorial.md) for a step by step introduction of the various features and the API.

-- See examples in the [examples](examples) folder.
+- Or, checkout the examples in the [examples](examples) folder.

 ## An example